-He was the fourth generation of his family to run Robie’s Country Store, which he did for 35 years.
-He retired and closed the store in 1997.
+Lloyd was the fourth generation of his family to run Robie’s Country Store, which he and his wife Dot did for 35 years.
+They retired and closed the store in 1997.

-Presidential candidates were frequent visitors to Robie’s Country Store while campaigning in first-in-the-nation New Hampshire.
+Presidential candidates were frequent visitors to Robie’s Country Store while campaigning in New Hampshire’s first-in-the-nation primaries.
 One memorable visit was given quite a bit of national attention.
-When Jimmy Carter stopped in for coffee and a doughnut in November 1975, Robie was one of the first to hear the line, “Hi, I’m Jimmy Carter and I’m running for president.”
+When Jimmy Carter stopped in for coffee and a doughnut in November 1975, Lloyd was one of the first to hear the line, “Hi, I’m Jimmy Carter and I’m running for president.”

-Robie responded, “Jimmy Who?” and both lines became fixtures of the 1976 presidential campaign.
+Lloyd was a bit hard of hearing at the time and responded, “Jimmy Who?”.
+Both lines became fixtures of the 1976 presidential campaign.

 He was a member of the National Republican Committee and numerous community organizations.

-Mrs. Robie and her husband Lloyd Robie were co-owners of Robie’s Country Store in Hooksett for many years.
+Dot and her husband Lloyd were co-owners of Robie’s Country Store in Hooksett for many years.
 Her soft-spoken manner and kind smile were just as much a draw to the store as her delicious baked goods; homemade baked beans and donuts were a staple from her kitchen.

-Mrs. Robie was a longtime active member of Hooksett Congregational Church and very involved with many Hooksett civic organizations throughout the years.
-Family and friends were at the center of Mrs. Robie’s active life.
+Dot was a longtime active member of Hooksett Congregational Church and very involved with many Hooksett civic organizations throughout the years.
+Family and friends were at the center of Dot’s active life.

-In 1997, both Mr. and Mrs. Robie retired from the store due to health issues.
+In 1997, both Dot and Lloyd retired from the store for health reasons.

-However, as changes at the store progressed, Mrs. Robie was ever-present with approving eyes as she frequented the store for breakfasts and attended ever event she could and remained a matriarch to the community until her passing.
+However, as changes at the store progressed, Dot was ever-present with approving eyes as she frequented the store for breakfasts and attended every event she could and remained a matriarch to the community until her passing.

-Ernie Desrosiers served in the U.S. Army Air Corps during World War II in the Asiatic Pacific Theater.
-He is a retired major in the N.H.
-Army National Guard, 172nd Field Artillery II Corps, serving his country for 32 years, 10 months and 7 days.
+Ernie served in the U.S. Army Air Corps during World War II in the Asiatic Pacific Theater.
+He was a retired major from the N.H.
+Army National Guard, 172nd Field Artillery II Corps, having served his country for 32 years, 10 months and 7 days.